DafetiteOgaga/custom_commands/README.md

 <br>

 ## New
+   - added viewRepos command - you can now view any github repositories right from you CLI
-   - deleteRepo command -checks and deletes github repositories
+   - deleteRepo command - checks and deletes github repositories
    - clear_commit command clears the local staging area and commits
    - pushfile command updates the remote with individual commits to each files
    - pyxecute can now make python scripts that has no .py extension into executables and still filter out non python files